tp223/Driving-Test-Cancellations/README.md

 # Driving Test Cancellations
-A simple Python bot which will send you an email when driving test cancellations become available at the selected test center.
+A simple Python bot which will search, reserve and book driving tests for you using the DVSA website.

+## Features
+- Reserves earlier tests for you automatically
+- Can bypass DVSA firewalls using chrome extensions
+- You can easily implament your own notification system
+- Seach for multiple bookings
+- Waits in the queue for you when the site is busy
+- FREE!

 ## Cloud Connection (Coming Soon)
 We are hoping to allow you to connect your bot to our cloud serivces at https://copadrivingtest.co.uk/ soon so that you can easily manage cancellations via SMS through our website.
 Check back soon for an update!